-Additional things to note:
+Additional notes:

-- Develop an e-resume that is concise. - Situations involving exceptional personal requirements (i.e. co-locations, special needs, etc.), will be handled on a case-by-case basis to balance the needs of the Coast Guard and the individual. - If you are married to an active duty service member, ensure that "dual military" is indicated at the top of the narrative section of your e-resume. - A command endorsement by the unit Commanding Officer or his/her designee is required for all reserve officers requesting tour extensions or early rotations. - When requesting an extension, always include other assignment options in the likely event the extension is not granted. - E-resumes submitted with fewer than three assignment choices may result in assignment to positions other than those requested, or the Individual Ready Reserve (IRR), due to the limited choices of assignments provided.
+- Develop an e-resume that is concise. - Situations involving exceptional personal requirements (i.e. co-locations, special needs, etc.), will be handled on a case-by-case basis and will attempt to balance the needs of the Coast Guard and the individual. - If you are married to an active duty service member, ensure that "dual military" is indicated at the top of the "Member Comments" section of your e-resume. - A command endorsement from the unit Commanding Officer or his/her designee is required for all reserve officers requesting tour extensions or early rotations. - When requesting an extension, always include other assignment options in the likely event the extension is not granted. - E-resumes submitted with fewer than three assignment choices may result in assignment to positions other than those requested, or the Individual Ready Reserve (IRR), due to the limited choices of assignments provided.

-The need to develop a well-crafted e-resume and ensure that it is submitted prior to the deadline cannot be emphasized enough.
-In addition, you must inform your AO via email each time your e-resume has been updated.
-This is critical since your AO will not automatically be notified by DA.
+The need to develop a well-crafted e-resume and ensure that it is submitted prior to the deadline cannot be overemphasized.

-Information in DA

-The information available in DA is what your AO will utilize for assignment purposes.
-Therefore, it is important that your information is current and accurate, such as:
+Information in DA The information available in DA is what your AO will utilize to make assignments.
+Therefore, it is important that your information in DA is current and accurate, including: